 Southern Eye Associates is excited to announce that we are now offering the Alcon AcrySof IQ Vivity lens, the first extended depth of focus IOL in the United States.
 The Vivity IOL is a premium lens that allows you to see clearly at the crucial far and intermediate distances while still providing functional near vision.
 This IOL utilizes a non-diffractive technology called X-Wave, which allows the user to see with all available light, resulting in an uninterrupted range of vision.
 X-Wave Technology also protects your eyes from the sun’s UV rays and damaging blue light from digital devices.

 With other IOLs, the light is split into several separate focal points, often making it tough to see in certain environments.
-Patients with the Vivity IOL report less visual disturbances following cataract surgery compared to most multifocal options available today.
+Patients with the Vivity IOL report fewer visual disturbances following cataract surgery compared to most multifocal options available today.
 There are many patients that are not candidates for most multifocal or trifocal lenses.
-The Vivity IOL can be a great alternative for those that suffer from dry eye, have retinal issues or had a previous refractive surgery.
-In the past, your surgeon may have considered a mono vision approach, but with this new premium lens, we can give you an extended range of vision.
+The Vivity IOL can be a great alternative for those that suffer from dry eye, have retinal issues, or had previous refractive surgery.
+In the past, your surgeon may have considered a monovision approach, but with this new premium lens, we can give you an extended range of vision.
 The Vivity IOL also comes in a toric lens model for patients that need their astigmatism corrected during cataract surgery.